Why Palmmingle: The Case for Knowing Yourself Before You Ask Someone to Know You

 You might think looking at lines on a hand is primitive.
 Frankly, it is less primitive than judging a human being for wearing a bad hat.
 The palm gives us a static image.
 It does not change because you are having a good hair day.
 It does not lie to impress a potential match.
 It just sits there, showing the same patterns it showed ten years ago.

 This is why Palmmingle creates a better matching algorithm.
 Your hands give us an objective-ish snapshot that you cannot overthink or pretty up.
-In our founder's personal testing across 500 scans, readings prompted deep self-reflection and honest conversations 80% of the time.
+It is not a measurement of your soul.
+It is a starting point you did not get to author.

 Understanding why Palmmingle works means accepting that it functions as a matching signal when most apps match on pure vibes.
 Read Chinese Palm Reading: A Guide for People Who Grew Up Hearing Their Grandmother Mention It for historical context.